r-uiz/py.word-game/README.md

 ---
 ## About the Project
 Trying to up your account security?
 Look no further.
 These curious rules for a password will surely be enough.
-Heavily inspired by [The Password Game](https://neal.fun/password-game/) by [neal.fun](https://neal.fun/), the Py.word Game is a password creation and validation game that challenges users to create a secure password while following a set of rules.
+Heavily inspired by [The Password Game](https://neal.fun/password-game/) by [neal.fun](https://neal.fun/), Py.word Game is a password creation and validation game that challenges users to create a secure password while following unique a set of rules.

-#### Video Demo:  <URL HERE>
+### Video Demo:  <URL HERE>

 > Created to fulfill the [requirements](https://cs50.harvard.edu/python/2022/project/) for [Harvard's CS50P](https://pll.harvard.edu/course/cs50s-introduction-programming-python), a Computer Science course focused on [Python](https://www.python.org/).